Geography (GEO) - Courses

 Advanced Geographic Information Science

 Advanced theories in geographic information systems database structures, advanced applications, database transfers, database management, use of census data, spatial analysis, and decision-making.
 Emphasis on ARCGIS and its applications.
 Integration of GIS with remote sensing and GPS.
 Lect.
 2, Lab.
-2. Prerequisite: MTH 145; ESC/GEO 385; junior standing.
+2. Prerequisite: STAT 145; ESC/GEO 385; junior standing.
 Offered Spring.

 GEO 488 Cr.3